 The accuracy of satellite LST measurement is primarily limited by the complexity of land surface types, the atmospheric correction, and sensor performance.
 The published satellite multichannel LST algorithm permits global LST retrievals within 3 to 4 K measurement accuracy (Becker and Li, 1990; Dozier and Wan, 1994; Li and Becker, 1993).

 The overall scientific objective of the VIIRS LST retrieval is to provide improved measurements of global and regional LST fields.
-The VIIRS LST EDR requires a 2.4 K measurement accuracy and 0.5 K measurement precision.
-These requirements exceed the published state-of-the-art results.
-The requirement of measurement precision is difficult to meet because of the large variations of LST in both space and time, and most importantly the variation in emissivity within each land type.
-LSTs can vary by 10 K in just a few meters and by 50 K over the daily cycle (Prata, 1993).
-The VIIRS baseline split window and the optional dual split window algorithms will likely meet the accuracy requirement, but will probably miss the 0.5 K precision requirement.
+The VIIRS LST EDR requires a 2.5 K measurement accuracy and 1.4 K measurement precision.

 3.1 PROCESSING OUTLINE